amount/gql2ts/Readme.md

 ### Todo
   - [ ] Add a more comprehensive test suite

-- [ ] Remove unreachable interfaces (i.e. ignore one type and get rid of types only accessible from that one)
+- [ ] Remove unreachable interfaces (i.e. ignore one